vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <img src="./media/image38.png"
 style="width:6.26806in;height:2.99444in" />

-## Task 2: Set the Preferred Solution
+## Task 2: Set the preferred Solution

 1. In the Power Apps Maker portal, navigate to the **Solutions** section in the left-hand menu.